ckgresla/website/pages/ponderings.md

 19. What would a Negative Standard Deviation look like -- if it could be defined?

-20. What exactly is going on when you “Think”?
+20. What exactly is going on when you "Think"?

 21. With great power comes great responsibility!

-22. Sci-Fi is a great way to orient a species’ objective functions toward prosperity/thriving
+22. Sci-Fi is a great way to orient a species' objective functions toward prosperity/thriving

 23. To debug well, consider the bugged code as a terribly troubled patient -- and you, a discerning, interested and caring Psychologist.